freezingsaddles/freezing-compose/README.md

 # Freezing Saddles Docker Compose Files

-This project is for deploying the FS application, using Docker Compose.
+This project is for deploying the Freezing Saddles application, using [Docker Compose](https://docs.docker.com/compose/).